HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Experiments

+LunarLander: The goal is to land on a specific position without crashing.
+The landing pad is always at coordinates (0,0).
+If lander moves away from the landing pad, it loses reward back.
+The episode finishes if the lander crashes or comes to reset, receiving additional -100 or +100 points.
+Landing outside the landing pad is possible.
+Fuel is infinite, so an agent can learn to fly and then land on its first attempt.
+These feature make sure that the agent can choose different path to the goal position, which is also a typical non-time-aligned environment.

 Reacher: The agent must move their hand to a constantly moving goal location, and keep it there.
+The agent is a double-jointed arm which can move to target locations.
+The target location is a constantly moving location in 3D space, which makes the agent must follow its trajectory.
+This environment is different from the other environments.
+The moving target points bring an enormous challenge, as the first phrase of reaching the goal position can be viewed as a single-goal task and the second phrase of keeping moving within the goal area can be viewed as a sequenced-goal task.

 3Dball: The agent must balance the ball on it's head for as long as possible.
+This goal makes the environment different from the single-goal ones, as it not a reaching given goal point task which the goal point is usually the last frame of demonstration.
+This task needs to follow a special action pattern to keep a requested status, which is not directly related to the last frame of demonstration.

 Swimmer: This task involves a 3-link swimming robot in a viscous fluid, where the goal is to make it swim forward as fast as possible, by actuating the two joints.
+Like 3Dball, this task requires the agent to arrive at the orderly goal frames in order to achieve high speed.